lelionvert/blog-articles/articles/2021/11/sustainable-applications-using-azure-cdn.md

 ```

 ### Optimize the network traffic
+if you have changed the title you should here give the new term you used
 As presented on the **Technical context**, on the begining of this article, we made a decision to deploy our services on the `US (United States)` zone to serve the `EU (European Union)` users. let's take a look under the hood by inspecting some network insights.

 ![AzureSpeedNetwork](/images/2021/11/sustainable-applications/azureLatencySpeed.png)